sockitfpga/MiSTer_SoCkit/README.md

-#### List of cores working with and without (Cyclone V)  SDRAM expansion (ported by ModernHackers) [might not work with the latest MiSTer firmware]:
+#### List of cores working with and without SDRAM expansion

+This list is based on the old framework ports by ModernHackers so they might not work with the latest MiSTer firmware.
+If you don't find here the SoCkit port of a wished MiSTer core see the Porting Cores section below to easily port yourself.

 ![](./img/Sockit-Mister-cores.png)

-## Porting cores to SoCkit
+## Porting MiSTer Cores to SoCkit

+Check this [Commit](https://github.com/sockitfpga/Template_SoCkit/commit/c349aa28e03251e3225126e6f79496f1b9eeb9d7) changes (new files (green) and modified files (orange)).

-Check this [COMMIT](https://github.com/sockitfpga/Template_SoCkit/commit/c349aa28e03251e3225126e6f79496f1b9eeb9d7) changes.
-This [guide](Portando_a_SoCkit.md) is available in Spanish .
+A guide is available in Spanish (see below).

-Core template with all the latest changes needed for Sockit: https://github.com/sockitfpga/Template_SoCkit
+[Template core](https://github.com/sockitfpga/Template_SoCkit) contains all the latest changes needed for Sockit ports.

-New files (green) and changed files (orange):

 ![port_files](img/port_files.png)